 If you drive while your license is suspended, you can be charged with a criminal offense which can result in jail time.
 Your license will likely be revoked and you will have to pay a fine and court costs.
 Points will also be added to your driving record.

 At the Law Office of Jason R. Carpenter, our Central PA traffic offense lawyers have a strong track record of success in contesting traffic tickets and in negotiating plea reductions to less serious offenses.
 We’ll help you prepare your case and contest the police officer’s account.
-To schedule an appointment with an experienced trial lawyer, call us at: (717) 537-0928 or complete our contact form.

 “He made a long drawn out process seem easy!”- Lechele